Blorgen/SpringSecurityProject/README.md

 The application is located on port 8080.

-It has players api, you can access it on http://localhost:8080/api/players To use it, you have got to log in, login and password is admin.
+It has players api, you can access it on http://localhost:8080/api/players To use it, you have got to log in.
+There are 2 users in database: admin and user.
+User is allowed to only read, admin is allowed to read and write.
+Admin Log: admin Pass: admin
+User Log: user Pass: user.

 After that you can CRUD players.